-GOVERNMENTAL ACCOUNTING STANDARDS BOARD STATEMENT 34
+GOVERNMENTAL ACCOUNTING STANDARDS BOARD

-In June 1999, the Governmental Accounting Standards Board (GASB) issued Statement 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, which requires all governments, including special-purpose governments such as school districts, to implement a new financial reporting model.
+The reporting model for school districts is based on GASB Statement 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and is updated through GASB Statement 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and GASB Statement 65, Items Previously Reported as Assets and Liabilities.
 The model includes management's discussion and analysis (MD&A), basic financial statements, notes to the financial statements, and certain other required supplementary information (RSI).

-- The MD&A is a component of RSI that precedes the financial statements. - The basic financial statements include 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements. - The government-wide financial statements report information for the government as a whole, except for its fiduciary funds.
-These statements reflect the economic resources measurement focus and the full accrual basis of accounting. - The fund financial statements for governmental, proprietary, and fiduciary funds follow the government-wide financial statements.
-The governmental and enterprise fund statements reflect major funds and combined non-major funds rather than a fund-type presentation.
+• The MD&A is a component of RSI that precedes the financial statements.

+- The basic financial statements include 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements. - The government-wide financial statements report information for the government as a whole, except for its fiduciary funds.
+These statements reflect the economic resources measurement focus and the accrual basis of accounting. - The fund financial statements for governmental, proprietary, and fiduciary funds follow the government-wide financial statements.
+The governmental and enterprise fund statements reflect major funds and combined nonmajor funds rather than a fund-type presentation.
 The fiduciary and proprietary funds continue to use the economic resources measurement focus and accrual basis of accounting, while the governmental fund financial statements are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
-A reconciliation is required to explain the differences between the change in fund balances reported in the fund financial statements and the change in net assets reported in the government-wide financial statements.
-The need to reconcile items arises from differences in the measurement focuses and bases of accounting between the statements, and certain required eliminations. - The notes to the financial statements are an integral part of the basic financial statements, and additional disclosures are required for the new reporting model. - RSI is supplementary financial information that must be presented with the basic financial statements.
+A reconciliation is required to explain the differences between the change in fund balances reported in the fund financial statements and the change in net position reported in the government-wide financial statements.
+The need to reconcile items arises from differences in the measurement focuses and bases of accounting between the statements, and certain required eliminations. - The notes to the financial statements are an integral part of the basic financial statements, and additional disclosures are required as new pronouncements from the GASB are introduced. - RSI is supplementary financial information that must be presented with the basic financial statements.
 Required budgetary comparisons include the original and final budgets for the general fund and each major special revenue fund that has a legally adopted annual budget.
+The current funded status of other postemployment benefit plans, as of the three most recent actuarial valuation dates, is also required.

 One of the primary differences between the government-wide statements and the fund financial statements is the measurement focus and basis of accounting.
-The government-wide statements reflect the economic resources measurement focus and the full accrual basis of accounting, while the fund financial statements for governmental funds reflect the current financial resources measurement focus and the modified accrual basis of accounting.
+The government-wide statements reflect the economic resources measurement focus and the accrual basis of accounting, while the fund financial statements for governmental funds reflect the current financial resources measurement focus and the modified accrual basis of accounting.